DitroniX/IPEM-PiHat-IoT-Power-Energy-Monitor/README.md

     -   Designed to take 5V power from Raspberry Pi Header
     -   Internal 5V to 3V3 LDO Power Supply
     -   Can be powered via Type C UCB
-	    - This also feeds 5V to Pi Header to Raspberry Pi and other PiHat boards.
+	    - This also feeds 5V to Pi Header (Raspberry Pi), and other stacked PiHat boards.
 -   **PCB** designed the same size as a Raspberry Pi.
     -   Also allows for the optional OLED display to be included, or not.
     -   Size**  85 mm x 55 mm